MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Ablation Study

 \section{Ablation Study}

-We conducted an ablation study to evaluate the contribution of each component in MFCLIP.
-In this study, we used images generated by five diffusion-based models including CollDiff, DDPM, LatDiff, DiffFace and Diffae, to investigate the effectiveness of MFCLIP.
-We considered five schemes: 1) the impacts of components, 2) the influence of sample pair attention, 3) the effects of fine-grained text prompts, 4) the influences of loss functions and 5) the effect of the patch size in PS.
-In the subsequent subsection, we discussed the five aspects, respectively.
+We conduct an ablation study to evaluate the contribution of each component in MFCLIP.
+In this study, we use images generated by five diffusion-based models including CollDiff, DDPM, LatDiff, DiffFace and Diffae, to investigate the effectiveness of MFCLIP.
+We consider six schemes: 1) the impacts of components, 2) the influence of sample pair attention, 3) the effects of fine-grained text prompts, 4) the influences of loss functions, 5) the effect of the patch size in PS, 6) Impacts of pre-trained weights of CLIP, and 7) Impacts of the FID distribution in FTG.
+In the subsequent subsection, we discuss the seven aspects, respectively.